IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 Backends:
 			`Stdout MachineFormat`,
 			`EKGBackend`
-Filtered: `Invisible` because the filter level is `Notice`
+Filtered:  because the filter level is `Notice`

 ### Cardano.Node.TxSubmission2.NodeToNode.Send.RequestTxIds

 ***
 Request a non-empty list of transaction identifiers from the client, and confirm a number of outstanding transaction identifiers.
 With 'TokBlocking' this is a a blocking operation: the response will always have at least one transaction identifier, and it does not expect a prompt response: there is no timeout.
 This covers the case when there is nothing else to do but wait.
 For example this covers leaf nodes that rarely, if ever, create and submit a transaction.
 With 'TokNonBlocking' this is a non-blocking operation: the response may be an empty list and this does expect a prompt response.
 This covers high throughput use cases where we wish to pipeline, by interleaving requests for additional transaction identifiers with requests for transactions, which requires these requests not block.
 The request gives the maximum number of transaction identifiers that can be accepted in the response.
 This must be greater than zero in the 'TokBlocking' case.
 In the 'TokNonBlocking' case either the numbers acknowledged or the number requested must be non-zero.
 In either case, the number requested must not put the total outstanding over the fixed protocol limit.
 The request also gives the number of outstanding transaction identifiers that can now be acknowledged.
 The actual transactions to acknowledge are known to the peer based on the FIFO order in which they were provided.
 There is no choice about when to use the blocking case versus the non-blocking case, it depends on whether there are any remaining unacknowledged transactions (after taking into account the ones acknowledged in this message):
 * The blocking case must be used when there are zero remaining   unacknowledged transactions.
 * The non-blocking case must be used when there are non-zero remaining   unacknowledged transactions.
 ***